 One of the most comprehensive data privacy and security regulations implemented to date, the GDPR was developed over the course of four years and is designed to better protect consumers and their personally identifiable information (PII).
-More specifically, GDPR covers any and all individuals within the European Union via a comprehensive set of privacy and security regulations which any company doing business in the EU must comply with.
+More specifically, GDPR covers any and all individuals within the European Union via a comprehensive set of privacy and security regulations which any company doing business in the EU or with EU residents must comply with.

-The goal is to provide EU citizens and residents greater control over PII that get used by social media platforms, financial institutions, and any other organization that collects information from users.
-Among many other ramifications, people will now have the right to request a full record of how their personal data has been used by any company and will have to be notified within 72 hours if theres been a cyber breach or incident that could even potentially affect their PII.
+The goal is to provide EU citizens and residents greater control over PII that gets used by social media platforms, financial institutions, and any other organization that collects information from users.
+Among many other ramifications, people will now have the right to request a full record of how their personal data has been used by any company and will have to be notified within 72 hours if there’s been a cyber breach or incident that could even potentially affect their PII.

-Below is our made easy GDPR checklist that will help you make a GDPR assessment, operationalize any changes that need to be made, and make sure you maintain compliance with GDPR requirements moving forward.
+Below is our easy GDPR checklist that will help you make a GDPR assessment, operationalize any changes that need to be made, and make sure you maintain compliance with GDPR requirements moving forward.

 You might not have realized it, but the GDPR was passed by the EU parliament in 2016, giving companies a two-year grace period to become compliant.
-For those playing catch up, its not too late to begin preparing to bring your data operations and infrastructure up to date.
+For those playing catch up, it’s not too late to begin preparing to bring your data operations and infrastructure up to date.
 Proper preparation for EU GDPR compliance will save a lot of time, energy, and hassle in the long run.

 The first step towards getting your organization on track to GDPR compliance is knowing who will need to be involved in the process.
 Assembling the right team of key stakeholders from the C-Suite all the way down to IT, and making sure they’re educated on what will likely need to take place, should be the first step in your GDPR assessment.

 Getting just consent correct on its own, for many companies, will be the bulk of the heavy GDPR compliance lifting.
-But its also important for your new procedures to reflect three new consumer rights as outlined by GDPR: the Right to Access and the Right to be Forgotten.
+But it’s also important for your new procedures to reflect two new consumer rights as outlined by GDPR: the Right to Access and the Right to be Forgotten.
 The Right to Access gives users the ability to request any and all records of how you’ve used their information, and the Right to be Forgotten allows them to ask that you permanently erase their data from your records.
 Work with your DPO and compliance team to ensure these capabilities are all built into your updated data privacy policies and procedures.

 Once you have all the right pieces in place to properly tackle EU GDPR compliance, it will be time to implement and operationalize the framework you’ve put in place with your DPO and key compliance team.
-Successfully putting your plan into place will involve several moving parts, including working with any third party data partners, and ensuring your data breach response plan matches new GDPR standards.
+Successfully putting your plan into place will involve several moving parts, including working with any third-party data partners, and ensuring your data breach response plan matches new GDPR standards.

 Coordinate with Third Parties

-Whether its a technology provider, business partner, or outsourcing company, you’ll need to tackle the issue of any third parties that are involved with your users data on a regular basis.
-Identify these third parties and, along with the relevant stakeholders within your organization, go over your data processing agreements in comparison with GDPR.
-Under GDPR, any third party data processors you use must also be in compliance with the new regulation.
-More specifically, if any of your third party vendors are found not to be in compliance, your organization is liable for any fines or penalties.
-In many cases, this may mean completely restructuring and renegotiating your contracts with these providers, or selecting new ones altogether.
+Whether it’s a technology provider, business partner, or outsourcing company, you’ll need to tackle the issue of any third-parties that are involved with your user’s data on a regular basis.
+Identify these third-parties and, along with the relevant stakeholders within your organization, go over your data processing agreements in comparison with GDPR.
+Under GDPR, any third-party data processors you use must also be in compliance with the new regulation.
+More specifically, if any of your third-party vendors are found not to be in compliance, your organization is liable for any fines or penalties.
+In many cases this may mean completely restructuring and renegotiating your contracts with these providers or selecting new ones altogether.

-Primarily, you need to make sure that your partners have the capability to adhere to, and successfully comply with, and potential access or erasure requests.
-Its also important to note that GDPR contains a Third Country clause, which prohibits the transfer of user data to any country outside of the European Economic Area (EEA), unless certain criteria are met.
+Primarily, you need to make sure that your partners have the capability to adhere to, and successfully comply with, potential access or erasure requests.
+It’s also important to note that GDPR contains a Third Country clause, which prohibits the transfer of user data to any country outside of the European Economic Area (EEA), unless certain criteria are met.
 If any of your partners are outside of the EEA, make sure that either the European Commission has deemed that country adequate, or be able to demonstrate to regulators that you have appropriate safeguards in place.

 The next step of operationalizing your GDPR compliance framework will be successfully processing data on a regular basis, in addition to any requests you might receive from your users.
 Primarily, this will consist of requests for user records or erasures.
 You’ll want to document the legal mechanisms you’re using in accordance with GDPR when processing different types of requests involving different types of data as well.
 For example, the processing of special categories of sensitive user data require specific data consent to be obtained from the user.